Fountain pen: Nibs

-According to Mathur et al., "the modern fountain pen nib may be traced back to the original gold nib which had a tiny fragment of ruby attached to form the wear-point."
-Following the discovery of the platinum group of metals which include ruthenium, osmium, and iridium, "a small quantity of iridium was isolated and used on the iridium-tipped gold dip pen nibs of the 1830s."
-Today, nibs are usually made of stainless steel or gold alloys, with the most popular gold content being 14 carat (58⅓%) and 18 carat (75%).
+The modern fountain pen nib is a direct descendant of the iridium-tipped gold dip pen nibs of the 19th century.
+The earliest attempts at adding a hard and long-wearing tipping material to a gold nib utilized materials such as ruby.
+A more successful approach exploited the discovery of the platinum group of metals, including ruthenium, osmium, and iridium.
+From the mid-1830s gold dip pen nibs tipped with iridium were produced in rapidly increasing quantities, first in England and soon thereafter in the United States.
+The first mass-produced fountain pens used gold nibs sourced from established makers of gold dip pen nibs, some of the most prominent being Mabie Todd, Fairchild, and Aikin Lambert.

+Today, nibs are usually made of stainless steel or gold, with the most popular gold alloys being 14 carat (58⅓%) and 18 carat (75%).
 Titanium is a less common metal used for making nibs.
 Gold is considered the optimum metal for its flexibility and its resistance to corrosion, although gold's corrosion resistance is less of an issue than in the past because of better stainless steel alloys and less corrosive inks.

-Visconti used to use nibs made out of palladium, as it acts like gold, but have now changed to using gold for most of their nibs as it is easier to source.
+Palladium alloys have been used occasionally in the past, usually as a money-saving alternative to white gold.
+As long as palladium remains more valuable than gold, however, it is unlikely to see much use for nib manufacture.